charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 - <https://github.com/about>
 - <https://github.com/explore>

-GitHub and BitBucket are websites, and websites are sometimes down due to operational errors of denial of service attacks.
+GitHub and BitBucket are websites, and websites are sometimes down due to operational errors or denial of service attacks.
 But GitHubs record is usually good:

 - [GitHub Status](https://status.github.com/graphs/past_month)
 - [Bitbucket Status](http://status.bitbucket.org/)